Section 21 notices for assured shorthold tenancies

-If a tenancy has an initial fixed term of less than four months and the tenancy has been renewed following the fixed term (a new fixed term or contractual periodic), the landlord can serve a section 21 notice four months after the date on which the original tenancy began.
+If a tenancy has an initial fixed term of less than four months, and the landlord and tenant agree to a new tenancy following the fixed term (either a new fixed term or contractual periodic), the landlord can serve a section 21 notice four months after the date on which the original tenancy began.
 If the new tenancy is statutory periodic the landlord can serve a section 21 within the first four months.

 Form of section 21 notice

 The landlord can also use a form substantially to the same effect which contains all the same information.

 Since 1 October 2018, use of the form is mandatory for all assured shorthold tenancies, irrespective of when the tenancy was granted.

 The guidance accompanying the current form 6A still implies that it is mandatory only where the tenancy began on or after 1 October 2015.
 However, when the form was changed in 2019, the limited application to only post-2015 tenancies was removed.

 The standard minimum notice period for a section 21 notice is two months.
 In some cases, the notice may need to be longer.